habibialireza/Fast-Wavelet-Transform-on-image/README.md

 # Fast-Wavelet-Transform-on-image
-C++ Implementation of FWT using Haar wavelet on images
+C++ Implementation of FWT using Haar wavelet on images.
+OpenCV is used to read images into arrays or to save images.